-If you pay attention to these factors you will minimize your signature on the ground upon bugging out.
+If you pay attention to these factors, you will minimize your signature on the ground upon bugging out.
 Chances are you will reach your bug out location in time without facing any dangers.

 1. What one takes when bugging out

 Emergency evacuation requires you to be fast and light.
 If you have all your supplies organized and your bug out bag in reach, you shouldn’t have any problems respecting the timeline.
-If there is someone tracking you, you need to estimate how far you can move within a given time-frame and the average speed you can maintain.
+If someone is tracking you, you need to estimate how far you can move within a given time-frame and the average speed you can maintain.
 The weight of your bug-out bag is crucial when traveling by foot.
-As I’ve written in a previous article, choosing the right items for your survival bag will let you travel light and it affords you agility.
+As I’ve written in a previous article, choosing the right items for your survival bag will let you move light and it affords you agility.

 Having agility will allow you to take the route of most resistance.
 Something that many will avoid when planning a bug out scenario.
 If the weight of your bug out bag allows it, you should take the route that is difficult for the average traveler.
 By doing so, you will hamper a pursuer’s ability to predict where you are heading.
 Not to mention that you will force the tracker to go through the same terrain and chances are, he may not be prepared for it.
 He might have to go around and try to pick up your trail further ahead.
 This will cause him to lose time and even lose your track.

-Related reading: Items that should be in your 72 hour bug out bag
+Related reading: Items that should be in your 72-hour bug out bag

 2. Where one is going when bugging out

 You also have to think about the unexpected because chances are, you won’t be the only one choosing that bug out route.
-Think on how a hostile prepper might use the key terrain features against you if you’re the second party, trying to bug out.
+Think about how a hostile prepper might use the key terrain features against you if you’re the second party, trying to bug out.
 Check how much concealment your route provides while moving during the day and what the significant obstacles you have to face are.
-Will these obstacles work for or against you?
+Will these barriers work for or against you?

 Suggested article: How to travel when SHTF

 Knowing your environment is also important when choosing your gear and clothes.
 You want to be camouflaged as best as possible and picking a red backpack will most certainly give away your position.
 Your clothes will make sure you blend in with the environment.
-It is best to have in mind how the changing of the seasons will influence your environment and your camouflage techniques.
+It is best to have in mind how the changing of the seasons will influence your background and your camouflage techniques.